Kuhbonan Mountains: Geology

-Kuhbonan Mountain Range was formed mainly in the Miocene during the Alpine orogeny as the Arabian Plate finally collided with the Iranian Plate and consequently this region was pressed against the resistant Lut Block.
+Kuhbonan Mountain Range was formed mainly in the Miocene during the Alpine orogeny as the Arabian plate finally collided with the Iranian plate and consequently this region was pressed against the resistant Lut block.
 Kuhbonan Range is made chiefly of Triassic and Jurassic rocks in the northwestern part, Jurassic rocks in the central section, and Upper Cretaceous rocks in the southeastern region.
 Paleozoic rocks are found mostly in the northwestern and eastern parts of the northern section, and in the southwestern and eastern parts of the central section of the range.

 Climate

-Because of high elevation, the Kuhbonan Range has a mountain climate, completely different from the hot semi-desert climate of the region.
+Because of its high elevation, the Kuhbonan Range has a mountain climate, completely different from the hot semi-desert climate of the region.